larskotthoff/kukulkan/README.md

 ![TODO View](screens/todo.png?raw=true)

 Shows threads tagged "todo".
 Due dates for TODOs can be specified by applying a tag of the format `due:<year>-<month>-<day>`, e.g. "due:2025-02-01".
+You can enter dates in natural language (English) and they will autocomplete to this format, e.g. "due:next Friday" or "due:Jan 27".
 If there are threads tagged with a due date, a calendar will be shown on the left with marks when TODOs are due.
 Threads are ordered by due date, soonest first, with all threads without a due date at the end.

 Note that if there are no threads tagged "todo", nothing will be shown.